Train, Prepare & Conquer

 Navigate the trail carefully

 Going on a simple day hike?
 What could ever go wrong?
 Over the years, I have learned that the duration of a hike has nothing to do with the possibilities of encountering unfortunate incidences.
 I have been to month-long walks with no difficulty but came face-to-face with injury, getting lost, and being stuck on much shorter trips.

 Plot your route before embarking on the trail, and make a habit of keeping notes or sketches of intersections that you can use as reference material.
 Look at your map frequently and match how much progress you have made.
 Always keep GPS as a backup, even though a map and compass are two favourite things of veteran hikers.
 Remember to tell someone about your planned hike - where you are going, when you will be going and when you expect to be back.

-There is no substitute for precaution, and you must do everything within your reach to make sure you have a safe and memorable outdoor experience.
+There is no substitute for precaution, and you must do everything within your reach to ensure you have a safe and memorable outdoor experience.

 If you quote information from this page in your work, then the reference for this page is: